weakish/scrapbook/README.md

-I've put some articles online.
+Some articles I've read.
-And I've mirrored them here, incase the original web site goes down.
+I mirrored them here, in case the original web site goes down or the author take them down.